-- A. Children moving to Colorado: - 1.
-The county department shall establish eligibility for Medicaid for children moving from another state into Colorado who have a current adoption assistance agreement in effect from the state or origin.
-The state of origin shall provide completed Interstate Compact on Adoptions and Medical Assistance forms and a copy of the current adoption assistance agreement.
-The letter of verification shall contain the date of discontinuation of medical assistance from the state of origin. - 2.
-Medicaid eligibility in Colorado shall begin the month following the discontinuation of medical assistance by the state of origin. - B. Children moving from Colorado:
+- A. Children and youth moving to Colorado

+- 1. The county department shall establish eligibility for Medicaid for children and youth moving from another state into Colorado who have a current adoption assistance agreement or a Title IV-E Guardianship Assistance Agreement in effect from the state of origin.
+The state of origin shall provide completed Interstate Compact on Adoptions and Medical Assistance forms and a copy of the current adoption assistance agreement or the Guardianship Assistance Agreement.
+The letter of verification shall contain the date of discontinuation of medical assistance from the state of origin.

+- 2. Medicaid eligibility in Colorado shall begin the month following the discontinuation of medical assistance by the state of origin

+- B. Children and youth moving from Colorado

+- 1. IV-E Adoption Assistance

-For children who have a current adoption assistance agreement who are moving out of state, the county department shall provide the state adoptions program staff with duplicate copies of the completed ICAMA forms and a copy of the current adoption assistance agreement.
+For children and youth who have a current adoption assistance agreement who are moving out of state, the county department shall provide the state adoptions program staff with duplicate copies of the completed ICAMA forms and a copy of the current adoption assistance agreement.